JLeFevre559/CS350-Clipboard/Documents/Milestone-1/Requirements/StatusReport.md

 4. **Status Video**:

 I compiled a summary of the finished requirements work.
-View the video at [Milestone 1 - Requirements](Video.md).
+View the video at [Video](Video.md).

 ## What I will do for Milestone 2